DeawDey/DeawDey.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+ -title: You're up and running!
+ +title: Welcome to deawdey
+ +date:  2017-09-09  10:19:00 +00700
+ +categories: my Blog
   ---

+ +# Welcome to My First Bolg
+ +## My name is wipaporn khamguna
+ +### I am a student at Ubon ratchathani Rajchabhat University

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).